 The panel members found that this is not enough to understand how and when students should be assessed.
 The assessment methods and criteria have to be in each syllabus.

-Evidences/indicators

-Self-Evaluation Report on Accreditation of Higher Education Programme

-Appendix N1- MD Educational program
+- Self-Evaluation Report on Accreditation of Higher Education Programme - Appendix N1- MD Educational program

-Regulation of academic process

-Interviews with administration, faculty, students, graduates Web site a letter (/dtreu es /index places 18 sub-248 lenge 1.
-Sundamentals of teaching)

-Web site - https://dtmu.ge/index.php?Cat=1⊂=24⟨=1 Fundamentals of teaching activities (Cuido for DTML) teaching stoff)

-activities (Guide for DTMU teaching staff)
+- o Interviews with administration, faculty, students, graduates - Web site https://dtmu.ge/index.php?Cat=1&sub=24&lang=1 Fundamentals of teaching activities (Guide for DTMU teaching staff)

-Recommendations:

-ST 2.6- Make student assessments more transparent and informative for both the students and the

-faculty members.

-ST 2.6- Apply the full modern and structural student's assessment like OSCE, mini-CEX, and DOPs, in

-all clinical study years and not limited only to the 6 th year.
+- ST 2.6- Make student assessments more transparent and informative for both the students and the faculty members. - ST 2.6- Apply the full modern and structural student's assessment like OSCE, mini-CEX, and DOPs, in all clinical study years and not limited only to the $6^{th}$ year.

-Suggestions for programme development:

-ST2.6- Add a full description of the assessment criteria for each syllabus.

-St 2.6- Plan orientation meeting before each course or on first day, and give information to student

-about course, everyday activity, assessment methods, exam and so on

-ST2.6- Increase the threshold for passing mark in the final (exam) assessment in the clinical section.

-ST2.6- Update the log book and turn it in a form of portfolio (emphasize on assessment of
+- ST2.6- Add a full description of the assessment criteria for each syllabus. - St 2.6- Plan orientation meeting before each course or on first day, and give information to student about course, everyday activity, assessment methods, exam and so on - ST2.6- Increase the threshold for passing mark in the final (exam) assessment in the clinical section. - ST2.6- Update the log book and turn it in a form of portfolio (emphasize on assessment of professional behaviour).

-professional behaviour).

-In case of accredited programme, significant accomplishments and/or progress Evaluation
+In case of accredited programme, significant accomplishments and/or progress

-LValuation
+Evaluation;

-☐ Complies with requirements
+- $\square$ Complies with requirements

-× Substantially complies with requirements
+- × Substantially complies with requirements

-☐ Partially complies with requirements
+- ☐ Partially complies with requirements

-☐ Does not comply with requirements
+- $\square$ Does not comply with requirements

-rogramme's Compliance with Standard

-Pr

-Standa ard Complies with Substantially Partially Complies Does not Comply

-Requirements complies with with with

-requirements Requirements Requirements

-Teaching ✓

-methodology and

-organization,

-adequate

-evaluation of

-programme

-mastering